dgroomes/java-columnar-query-engine/README.md

   * This module describes the API of the "read-only object datastore and query engine".
 It also defines the core interfaces of tables, columns and associations.
 A data system is characterized by its physical data strategy (e.g. a columnar SQL database) and its query execution strategy.
-* `data-system-serial-indices`
+* `data-system-serial-indices-arrays`
   * This module is an implementation of a data system.
-It is characterized by a serial-style (non-parallel) and indices- tracking execution strategy.
+It is characterized by a serial-style (non-parallel) and indices- tracking execution strategy and the physical data is laid out in arrays.
 This is the most interesting module.
 * `data-model-in-memory`
   * This module is a concrete implementation of the data model API using in-memory data structures (i.e. no file IO).
 * `geography`